Understanding Plaque Buildup: Causes, Consequences, and Prevention

 Plaque buildup is a common condition that can affect any person of any age.
 Plaque is a soft, sticky film that adheres to dental surfaces, consisting of food particles, saliva, and bacteria.
 It can lead to serious oral health problems if it is not removed from the teeth on a regular basis.
 In this article, you will understand what causes plaque buildup, the consequences of plaque buildup, and how to prevent it.

-See also The Importance of Regular HDL Testing for Heart Health
+See also The Benefits of Fiber for Lowering Cholesterol

 What Causes Plaque Buildup?